The Great China Shell Game: Washington Must Sanction All Chinese Banks

 As big Chinese banks began to withdraw from Russian business, other Chinese banks moved in.
 “Some Chinese companies are turning to small banks at the border,” Reuters reported in late April.

 The move to smaller banks had to have been orchestrated in Beijing.
-The Chinese central government and the Communist Party tightly control the banking system, and the banks cannot do anything—especially something as sensitive as helping Russia in the middle of a major war—without approval from the top of the Chinese political system.
+The Chinese Communist Party (CCP) tightly controls the banking system, and the banks cannot do anything—especially something as sensitive as helping Russia in the middle of a major war—without approval from the top of the Chinese political system.

 Beijing is clever.
 “So if they move their transactions into smaller banks that can be sanctioned, you know, that allows them a certain ability to let a bank fall and not be affected,” Jonathan Ward, author of “The Decisive Decade: American Grand Strategy for Triumph Over China,” explained to Maria Bartiromo of Fox Business in the middle of June.

 Chinese officials are also trying to inoculate their banks.
-As “the head of a trade body in a southeastern province that represents Chinese businesses with Russian interests” explained to Reuters, “Transactions between China and Russia will increasingly go through underground channels.”
-The underground channels include cryptocurrency, generally banned in China.
+As “the head of a trade body in a southeastern province that represents Chinese businesses with Russian interests” explained to Reuters, “transactions between China and Russia will increasingly go through underground channels.”
+The underground channels include cryptocurrency, which is generally banned in China.

 China’s regime is playing Americans for fools.
-It is time for Washington to sanction all Chinese banks, all other Chinese financial institutions, and all Chinese corporates, treating them as one single organization.
+It’s time for Washington to sanction all Chinese banks, all other Chinese financial institutions, and all Chinese corporates, treating them as one single organization.
 It is time for American officials to stop playing what has become sanctions whack-a-mole.

-The Chinese Communist Party, which should also be sanctioned, runs a unitary state and demands absolute obedience from all parties in society.
+The CCP, which should also be sanctioned, runs a unitary state and demands absolute obedience from all parties in society.
 Banks and other enterprises operate in separate corporate shells and may have separate owners, but they are not separate.

 In short, Chinese society is not organized the same way as America’s.